givemepower8/Phaser3Practices/docs/COC.md

 # COC

-Wisely dispatch troops to destroy opponent's defence system and town hall.
+Wisely dispatch troops to destroy opponent's defensing system and town hall.
+For a multiplayer battle, player gets one star by 50% more destruction, one star by destroying the town hall, three stars by 100% destruction.
+In a clan war, leader decides the size of players, each player has two attacks, the clan who gets more stars wins the clan war.
+If two clans get the same number of stars, the clan has more destruction rate wins the war.

 ## Resources and Structures

-Gold mine and elixir collector
+Gold mine and elixir collector.
+Maximizing collectors is the thing to do so you can save time on looting.
+For a TH8 with maxed collectors, 600K gold and 600K elixir each day is great and it's free.

 - TH8 can have 6 of each and maximum level 12.
 - TH9 can have 7 of each.